monopole/snt/README.md

 > __status: under development Oct 2017__

-The content in the directory containing this `README` introduces the reader to aggregate k8s cluster configuration and management.
+The content in the directory containing this `README` introduces the reader to kubernetes (a.k.a. _k8s_) and some options for configuration management.

-No k8s knowledge or existing infrastructure is assumed.
-Instructions to start a cluster are included to allow self-contained test coverage for the tutorial.
-Nevertheless, background discussion is kept to a minimum.

-The tutorial introduces pods and deployments in the course of building a cluster from scratch, to motivate the problem of configuration.
+The tutorial introduces pods and deployments in the course of configuring a cluster from scratch, to show that even a simple cluster has configuration challenges.
+Instructions to start a cluster are directly included to allow self-contained test coverage for the tutorial.
 The tutorial finishes by working with two cluster configuration tools.

-See https://kubernetes.io for more documentation and tutorials.
+No k8s knowledge or existing infrastructure is assumed, but discussion is kept to a minimum to focuss on actual practice with real commands.
+See https://kubernetes.io for more background documentation and tutorials.

 ## Using the tutorial

-Open a bash shell and copy/paste code blocks to it, starting with:
+Open a bash shell (the default on linux and Mac OSX) and copy/paste code blocks to it, starting with:

 <!-- @makeTutorialWorkingDirectory-->
 ```